 Additional things to try.

 Try this first.
 Turn Off your iPad.
-Then turn Off (disconnect power cord) the wireless router & then back On.
+Then turn Off (disconnect power cord for 30 seconds or longer) the wireless router & then back On.
 Now boot your iPad.
 Hopefully it will see the WiFi.

-Change the channel on your wireless router.
+Change the channel on your wireless router (Auto or Channel 6 is best).
 Instructions at http://macintoshhowto.com/advanced/how-to-get-a-good-range-on-your-wireless-netw ork.html

 How to Quickly Fix iPad 3 Wi-Fi Reception Problems